Keep the Wreath Green

 Two out of five home decoration fires are started by candles.
 Keep candles at least 12 inches away from decorations or other combustible materials, and never leave them unattended in a room.

-Ensure there is a working smoke alarm on each level of the home, and practice a fire escape plan.
+Ensure smoke alarms work on each level of the home, and practice a fire escape plan.